wp-plugins/about-me-3000/readme.txt

 * Flickr
 * Delicious
 * Feedburner
+* Google Plus
 * MySpace
 * LinkedIn
+* Pinterest
 * Posterous
+* Skype
 * StumbleUpon
 * Technorati
 * Twitter
 * YouTube
 * Tumblr
 * Xing
-* Pinterest

 You can even add your Feedburner ID, and the plugin will show the number of subscribers, next to a standard Feedburner image.

-For more information please visit the home of the [About Me 3000 plugin](http://www.webdev3000.com/about-me-3000-widget/)
+For more information please visit the home of the [About Me 3000 plugin](http://www.wpspeedster.com/blog/about-me-3000-widget/)

 == Installation ==